H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 ## 3.5 AU-02 v2 — Three-Layer Impersonation Detection

 > **Status as of April 22, 2026:** AU-02 v2 three-layer impersonation detection is the
-> architectural target and is active as the governing standard for constitutional
+> architectural target and governing standard for constitutional alignment at the DAO
-> alignment at the DAO boundary.
-The Blood-Brain Barrier currently enforces a v1
+> boundary.
+The Blood-Brain Barrier currently enforces a v1 string-match AU-02 and a
-> string-match AU-02 and a heuristic truth filter for DAO-bound content; point-to-point
+> heuristic truth filter for DAO-bound content; point-to-point wiring for the full v2
-> wiring for the full v2 runtime gate has been designed and is tracked as a post-rebuild
+> runtime gate has been designed and is tracked as a post-rebuild task (OI-C3-AU02-V2).
-> task.
-The v2 standard governs what the BBB is working toward — it is the specification
+> The v1 layer is confirmed passing in the preflight gate (29/29).
+The v2 standard is the
-> against which DAO-boundary behavior is evaluated.
+> specification against which DAO-boundary behavior is evaluated going forward.

 ### 3.5.1 What AU-02 v2 Governs